enter search term and/or author name

 All submissions to ACM TOMS should be made using the online manuscript processing facilities of Manuscript Central.
 Access to Manuscript Central requires an account, which can be established immediately via links from the Manuscript Central home page.
 When a paper has been prepared using a version of Tex or Latex, for purposes of editorial review only Postscript or PDF versions of the manuscript need be uploaded.
 (Manuscripts prepared in Word are also acceptable.)

 Normally, a manuscript with no accompanying code being submitted for publication should be uploaded as a Research paper, though Survey papers are also acceptable.
 For Algorithm paper submissions, the submitted code intended for publication (and accompanying files such as test cases or manuals) must also be uploaded.
 Remark, Certification paper and Translation submissions will also usually have submitted code that is intended for publication.
-When in doubt about which is the appropriate type of publication, authors should contact the Editor-in-Chief, Mike Heroux, at maherou at sandia.gov, in advance of submission.
+When in doubt about which is the appropriate type of publication, authors should contact Tim Hopkins at [email protected] in advance of submission.

 Submitted papers are assigned to an Associate Editor who chooses anonymous referees.
 These referees evaluate the paper for originality, relevance, and presentation then make a recommendation to the Associate Editor who in turn makes a recommendation to the Editor-in-Chief or the Algorithms Editor.
 Revisions requested by the Editor-in-Chief or the Algorithms Editor should be uploaded to ACM Manuscript Central.
 After the refereeing process is complete, the Associate Editor makes a recommendation for acceptance or rejection to the Editor-in-Chief or the Algorithms Editor, who makes the final decision on publication.
 The name of the Associate Editor who is responsible for processing the manuscript is available to the author on Manuscript Central.
 The author is expected to report any change of postal or electronic address on Manuscript Central.